FAQs:

 I have replied to the breakdown with some queries, how long should I expect to wait for a response from you?

 Please do bear with us, this is an incredibly busy time.
 We have nearly 500 properties moving in and out in a very short space of time.
 The deposits are handled in order of move out date and we will respond to each of you.
-We aim to respond within 48 hours to each email, however please do bear with us, this could take longer depending on the number of queries you have.
+We aim to respond within 3 working days to each email, however please do bear with us, this could take longer depending on the number of queries you have.

 My housemate has caused damage that has come to more than their share of the deposit, can I still get mine back in full?

-The tenancy agreements are joint and severally liable.
-This means the deposit is one payment.
-We will send a breakdown of deductions on a room by room basis.
+Most tenancy agreements are joint and severally liable.
+This means the deposit is one payment and all deductions will be made from the deposit as a whole.
+We will send a breakdown of deductions detailing any charges on a room by room basis where we can, to help you divide up the balance.
 If one tenants ‘share’ of damages is more than their portion of deposit, it will be up to yourselves as tenants to reclaim the money off them if you wish.
-All deductions will be made from the deposit as a whole.

 You said to come back to you in 48 hours if I don’t agree with the deposit.
 It has been 48 hours and the money is not in my account yet?

 We will give you 48 hours to initially respond to the breakdown.
 Please note, we will not return the deposit before this time period has passed.
-Once the 48 hours have passed, if we have not heard from you regarding this, we will return the deposit to you.
-Please contact us if the deposit is not in your account after this time period and we will rectify the issue as soon as we can.
+Once the 48 hours have passed, if we have not heard from you regarding this, we will return the deposit to you as soon as we can providing all tenants have completed the ‘Deposit return form.’
+Please contact us if the deposit is not in your account after this time period and we will look into why this is.

 Can I come back to you if I agree with the deposit deductions to speed it up a bit